 Hubert Rutkowski’s musical interpretations are influenced by his thorough study of the particular ‘piano school’ aesthetic attributed to the late 19th century.
-Therefore, it is the pianistic tradition of Frederyk Chopin, Theodor Leschetizky and subsequently influenced pianists, such as Karol Mikuli, Moritz Rosenthal, Raul Koczalski und Artur Schnabel, that form the basis of his artistic identitiy.
+Therefore, it is the pianistic tradition of Frederyk Chopin, Theodor Leschetizky, and subsequently influenced pianists such as Karol Mikuli, Moritz Rosenthal, Raul Koczalski and Artur Schnabel, that forms the basis of his artistic identitiy.

-Since a few years Hubert Rutkowski has been passionate about historic pianos from XIX century.
-He works, as a pianist and a teacher, with the collection of historic pianos at the Museum für Kunst und Gewerbe in Hamburg.
-In 2013 Hubert Rutkowski recorded a CD with early piano works by Debussys on the Erard piano (1880) for Piano Classics.
-In 2018 followed the recording with Chopin‘s piano works on the Pleyel piano (1847).
+For quite some time Hubert Rutkowski has been passionate about historical pianos from the 19th century.
+Both in his capacity of a pianist and a piano teacher he has been working with the collection of historical pianos at the Museum für Kunst und Gewerbe in Hamburg.
+In 2013 he recorded the early piano works of Debussy on the 1880 Erard piano for Piano Classics (CD).
+The 1847 Pleyel piano recording of Chopin‘s piano works followed in 2018.

-The recording of piano works by Julian Fontana, F. Chopin’s friend and pupil as well as piano pieces by Theodor Leschetizky for Acte Préalable Label (2007, 2008) was a significant moment in Hubert Rutkowski’s career.
-In the Chopin Year 2010, he recorded for Naxos Label a CD “Pupils of Chopin” with piano works composed by Chopin’s pupils.
-Since then, he has been giving performances in most countries in Europe, Asia, Latin American and the USA.
-Hubert Rutkowski performed at the Schleswig Holstein Music Festival, Piano Festival in Husum Castle, Mozart Festival in Warsaw, Ars Longa Festival in Moscow, Paderewski Festival in Los Angeles, Artur Rubinstein Festival in Łódź and at the Paderewski International Music Festival in Warsaw.
+Another significant moment in Hubert Rutkowski’s career was the recording of piano works by Julian Fontana, Chopin’s friend and pupil, as well as of piano pieces by Theodor Leschetizky for Acte Préalable Label (2007, 2008).
+In the Chopin Year 2010, he released an album “Pupils of Chopin“ on the Naxos Label, featuring with piano works composed by Chopin’s students.
+Since then, he has been performing in Europe, Asia, Latin American and the USA, including at festivals such as the Schleswig Holstein Music Festival, Piano Festival in Husum Castle, Mozart Festival in Warsaw, Ars Longa Festival in Moscow, Paderewski Festival in Los Angeles, Artur Rubinstein Festival in Łódź, and at the Paderewski International Music Festival in Warsaw.

 He has also performed with eminent soloists and conductors, including Lilya Zilberstein, Alexei Lubimov, Łukasz Borowicz, Martin Haselböck, Jamie Phillips and José Maria Florêncio.

-Hubert Rutkowski is an artistic director of the Chopin Festival in Hamburg as well as director of the Leschetizky International Piano Competition at the Hochschule für Musik und Theater in Hamburg.
+Hubert Rutkowski is the artistic director of the Chopin Festival in Hamburg, as well as the director of the Theodor Leschetizky International Piano Competition at the Hochschule für Musik und Theater in Hamburg.

-Since April 2010 he has served as a professor at the Hochschule für Musik und Theater in Hamburg as one of the youngest professors in Germany.
-Since Januar 2014 he ist a head of piano departement.
+He has been a professor at the Hochschule für Musik und Theater in Hamburg as one of the youngest professors in Germany since 2010, and he became the head of its piano department in January 2014.